CamStan/startech/README.md

 # README #

 This is the repository for StarTech, a team for the CS461/CS462 Senior Project 2017 at Western Oregon University.
+The main project in this course is meant as a capstone project for a Bachelor's degree in Computer Science.

+### The contents of this repository includes: ###

+1. IPG
+    * The primary group project for this repository.
+2. FakeNewsProject
+    * An in class project that was used for the initial learning of the Scrum process.
+3. Milestones
+    1. Milestone1
+	    * StarTech logo and letterhead, three initial group project ideas, and a resume and sample business cards for each StarTech member.
+	2. Milestone2
+	    * The initial inception of the in class projects and a slightly more detailed write up of two of the initial group project ideas.
+	3. Milestone3
+	    * An initial mindmap, some initial ideas for needs and features, and a first draft vision statement for the IPG project.
+	4. Milestone4
+	    * Documents for the IPG project, to include; architecture and modeling, needs and features, functional and non-functional requirements, a timeline and release plan, and the final draft of the vision statement.

 ## StarTech Members ##